orbitalchicken/Roadmap/README.md

     ubiquity:
         inhibit sessions via libxapp (need to do it in KDE too)

-    firefox:
-        enable bookmark toolbar by default
-        enable plugins by default

     libindicator++?
         client-rendered icon/menu (ala libindicator)
         support all the features from GTK statusicon (tooltips, left/right clicks etc..)